 Brand identity represents your brand's core values through visual or communication assets.
 One of these assets is the brand logo.
 Besides core values, one other goal of setting up your digital brand is to set it apart from your competitors and make a lasting impression.
 For example, you can assert to use color palettes that are novel in your industry, a brand title and logo that is provocative and compelling, or a brand voice that has a relatable and unique personality.

-Remember that brand identity will always be built, even unintentionally, which is why most efforts are made to manage how people see you.
+Remember that digital brand identity will always be built, even unintentionally, which is why most efforts are made to manage how people see you.
 For example, your brand's core values want to establish a professional and straight-to-the-point personality as a B2B company; you might confuse your audience when your content marketing sounds casual or humorous, like puns or sarcasm.
-Of course, some brands roll with what sticks and may consider rebranding just to appeal to the dominating perceived identity, but that's up to your marketing team.

 Brand Visibility

 You may have come up with the best brand elements like logo, website design, and posts, but it's pointless if people can't see them.
-Brand visibility is advertising and optimizing your digital brand to ensure your target audience sees them.
+Brand visibility is advertising and optimizing your digital brand to ensure your target audience sees it.
 You can make your brand visible through digital ads, where people can click through popular digital platforms to your website, or you can get your online traffic organically through search engine optimization.

 Brand Credibility

-Now that your target audience has seen your website, your social media post, and your content, comes a question - how can they trust you?
-Brand credibility is the effort to seek engagement with your target audience to gain trust and authority as a brand and, thus, to your product features.
+Now that your target audience has seen your website, your social media post, and your content, comes a question: how can they trust you?
+Brand credibility is the effort to seek engagement with your target audience to gain trust and authority as a brand and, thus, to promote your product features.
 This is a more important focus in digital branding than other types of branding, like product branding, as technology allows you to seamlessly engage with your target audience directly in channels like social media, email, or through websites.

 Digital Branding vs. Digital Marketing

-When defining these two aspects of building a digital presence, we can essentially say that digital branding and digital marketing exist in different stages of the sales funnel.
 Digital marketing's main goal is to lead customers from their interest in the brand to the stage when they finally purchase the product or service.
-This can be done through advertising, product comparison, sales offers, etc.
+Digital marketing strategies involve campaigns like advertising, product comparison, sales offers, etc.

-Digital branding focuses more on customer loyalty, which focuses at the very start of the sales funnel, which is customer interest, and at the end of the sales funnel, which is customer loyalty.
+Digital branding focuses more on customer loyalty, which focuses on the very start of the sales funnel, which is customer interest, and at the end of the sales funnel, which is customer loyalty.
 Digital branding that gains customer interest can be done through strategies like content marketing and brand loyalty through core values.

 Digital Branding Elements: Effective Strategies and Practices